The secret of persuasion is to induce the person to persuade him or herself.

 - Andy Dufresne from Stephen King's "Shawshank Redemption"

 Ever heard the phrase "perception is reality"?
 That just cuts all kinds of different ways, doesn't it?
-One thing's for sure: whatever your reality, you can't perceive if you're unwilling to look.
+One thing's for sure: whatever

 - Unknown at this time